AltoRetrato/Oneiric-Quest/README.md

 Before running Oneiric Quest, ensure that you have the following:

-- A virtual reality headset (e.g., Oculus Rift, Meta Quest / Meta Quest 2, HTC Vive, etc.).
+- A virtual reality headset (e.g., Oculus Rift, Meta Quest / Meta Quest 2, HTC Vive, etc.) that can be connected to a Windows PC.
 - A Windows PC capable of running virtual reality applications.
 - A legally obtained disc image of _Samba de Amigo_ or _Samba de Amigo: Ver.
 2000_ for the Dreamcast (not provided by this project).